wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Block or Allow Access

-With metrics security policy rules you can block or allow access
+With a metrics security policy you can block or allow access:
 * To metrics, optionally filtered by source and/or point tag
 * Based on groups, roles, and/or individual users.